lclemente225/microbe-shape-data-analysis/README.md

        'MinorAxisLength', 'Perimeter', 'ConvexArea', 'Centroid1', 'Centroid2',
        'Area', 'raddi']

-## Microbe Comparison
+### Microbe Comparison 1
-I selected to compare the Spirogyra and Volvox species due to their differences in structure.
+I selected to compare the Spirogyra and Volvox species due to their differences in cell shape despite both being algae.
+Spirogyra cells are a cylinder shape and Volvox cells are a spherical shape.
 I used PCA (principal components analysis) to simplify the data output.

 ![image](https://github.com/user-attachments/assets/4b6cd431-e697-4c2c-8723-d0caa5c9a33e)

+## Results of Microbe Comparison 1
+K-means Clustering is used to create clusters of the provided data.
+The graph shows that the clusters are very distinct from each other, there is barely any overlap among them.